Luming-L/NGG/presentation.md

 We look at the length of gaps in all alignments.
 If they are roughly identical, the fragment of one of the B reads can be extract to patch A.

 Another picture discribes a similar scenario.
-Here, we look at B1 and B2 from the perspective of A, so there are gaps in B1 and B2.
+Here, we look at B1 and B2 from the perspective of A, so there are gs in B1 and B2.
 Here, we look at A from the perspective of B1 and B2, respectively, so there is a gap in A.
 #### Noisy regions - low quality
 The sequence is bad, but not bad enough to break all alignments.